yxb550/FEAM/README.md

 # FEAM: Feature Enhanced Attention Model

 **FEAM** is a robust deep learning framework for sentiment analysis that enhances pre-trained BERT architectures with multi-scale feature extraction and dynamic adaptation.
-It is specifically designed to perform across diverse domains, from financial reports to social media posts.
+It is specifically designed to perform across diverse domains, from financial reports to social media posts.https://doi.org/10.3389/fphy.2025.1674949

----

-## 🚀 Key Features

-* **Multi-Scale Convolutional Fusion:** Captures local semantic patterns using parallel CNN layers (kernels 2, 3, 4) to complement BERT's global attention.
-* **Emotion-Aware Modulation:** Refines hidden states through a learnable modulator to emphasize sentiment-bearing tokens.
-* **Dynamic Soft Prompting:** Uses a Query-Key mechanism to select domain-specific prompts, improving performance in few-shot scenarios.
-* **Cross-Domain Robustness:** Built-in support for multi-domain training and domain-invariant feature learning.

 ---